EricoMartin/automart/README.md

 # AutoMart-App
 Project Overview

 Auto Mart is an online marketplace for automobiles of diverse makes, model or body type.
-With Auto Mart, users can sell their cars or buy from trusted dealerships or private sellers
+In Auto Mart, users can buy, sell, update prices of their cars from trusted dealerships and private sellers
 Required Features

     User can sign up.